Callbacks

 Some Win32 APIs are asynchronous: a function call doesn't complete and

 return all the information requested immediately.
-Dart has the async
+Dart has the async/await

 pattern for handling asynchronous calls within Dart libraries and packages, but